mr-ryan-james/chatty-mcchatface/README.md

 ![alt tag](https://raw.githubusercontent.com/puhfista/chatty-mcchatface/master/horizontal.png)

 As indicated earlier, this application makes use of JWTs for user persistence.
-As users make requests that require user context to the application, a JWT is sent with the HTTP header with each http payload.
+As users make requests that require user context to the application, a JWT is sent in the HTTP header (x-access-token) with each http request payload.

 Currently, the JWT is set on the production server using an environment variable.